visgl/deck.gl/dev-docs/RFCs/v6.1/improved-lnglat-projection-rfc.md

 * Calculate 64 bit position attributes even when using 32 bit shader.
 * If zoom level is below magic threshold (say 15, exact number TBD), use current 32-bit web mercator projection.
-* If zoom level is above magic threshold, switch to using "linear" approximation as currently used by `COORDINATE_SYSTEM.LNGLAT_OFFSETS`, however automatically calculate the delta using 64 bit subtraction from a center point (see below).
+* If zoom level is above magic threshold, switch to using polynomial approximation as currently used by `COORDINATE_SYSTEM.LNGLAT_OFFSETS`, however automatically calculate the delta using 64 bit subtraction from a center point (see below).

 ### 64 bit position attributes